What is a positive work culture?

 Drive immediate and meaningful change with guided manager action planning and real-time workflows that support third-party integrations.
 This means you can get insights to frontline managers right away and close the loop on every employee experience.

-Qualtrics EmployeeXM empowers you and everyone in your organization to take the actions that put your people first, and turn employees into ambassadors.
+Qualtrics EmployeeXM empowers you and everyone in your organisation to take the actions that put your people first, and turn employees into ambassadors.